-- CF 13158: The d\ticks rollover concept of using the maximum tick count for alarm/sleep has been removed.
-The kernel has been updated for d\ticks rollover.
-In addition, the kernel no longer has a concept of a maximum (undocumented) tick count for an alarm or sleep.
-These issues have been resolved in edition 154 or greater of the kernel. - CF 13162: Exiting thread can hang application.
-IOMAN's I\SETSTAT parameter bock was not being setup correctly for thread termination, which caused threaded applications to hang.
-IOMAN Edition 35 or greater resolves this problem. - CF 13321: Timer Tick (tk1100.c) is not running with the desired precision on ARM.
-The timer lost between six to 30 seconds of time every hour.
+- IOMAN's I_SETSTAT parameter bock was not being setup correctly for thread termination, which caused threaded applications to hang.
+IOMAN Edition 35 or greater resolves this problem. - CF 13321: Timer Tick (tk1100.c) is not running with the desired precision on ARM. - The timer lost between six to 30 seconds of time every hour.
 This has been fixed as of Edition 6 of tk1100. - CF 13328: Bad address passed to the exception handler.
-OS-9 kernels were fixed so that the exception handler can have access to both the address of the instruction that caused the error and the address that caused the exception (if applicable). - CF 13398: SCF: When \os\readln() is used on a path that is configured with a timeout value greater than one, an infinite loop is performed.

-The check for timeout on sleep code was positioned such that the conditions were never true and the timeout was not reset after each byte was received.
-This problem has been resolved in SCF Edition 31 or greater.

-- CF 13664: \os\sigreset() does not work on ARM processors.
-The OS-9 kernel was fixed so that \os\sigreset() can work correctly on ARM processors. - CF 13660: Ctrl-C/Ctrl-E is not delivered to correct process when mt\csl utilized.

-ioman was enhanced to know which process was the last to use a port.
-This ensures that Ctrl-C and Ctrl-E are sent to the correct process. • CF 13713: The PC keyboard stops working after the LEDs are switched on or off.

-The keyboard driver sends a two-byte sequence to the keyboard to switch the LED (Num-Lock) on and off.
+OS-9 kernels were fixed so that the exception handler can have access to both the address of the instruction that caused the error and the address that caused the exception (if applicable). - CF 13398: SCF: When os_readln() is used on a path that is configured with a timeout value greater than one, an infinite loop is performed. - The check for timeout on sleep code was positioned such that the conditions were never true and the timeout was not reset after each byte was received.
+This problem has been resolved in SCF Edition 31 or greater. - CF 13664: os_sigreset() does not work on ARM processors.
+The OS-9 kernel was fixed so that os_sigreset() can work correctly on ARM processors. - CF 13660: Ctrl-C/Ctrl-E is not delivered to correct process when mt_csl utilized. - ioman was enhanced to know which process was the last to use a port.
+This ensures that Ctrl-C and Ctrl-E are sent to the correct process. - CF 13713: The PC keyboard stops working after the LEDs are switched on or off. - The keyboard driver sends a two-byte sequence to the keyboard to switch the LED (Num-Lock) on and off.
 This produces an answer from the keyboard.
 In some cases, however, the answer may be read, but an interrupt still occurs.
-In the interrupt function of the driver, the ready bit (SR\RxRDY) is checked.
+In the interrupt function of the driver, the ready bit (SR_RxRDY) is checked.
 Because the LED light was turned off, no character could be read.
-Code has been added to resolve this issue.
+Code has been added to resolve this issue. - CF 13707: The x86 kernel does not handle uninit trap handlers.
+Several aspects of trap handler in the OS-9/x86 kernel were fixed.